rnebular/v-rising-ec2/README.md

 `~\AppData\LocalLow\Stunlock Studios\VRisingServer\Settings`

 1. Edit `ServerHostSettings.json` file and update the password to join the server.
-1. Setup `start_server.ps1` script to start when Windows boots.
-(Local Policy Editor)
+1. Login and run `start_server.ps1` script.
+For now, this seems to need to be an interactive startup.
+Still investigating using unattended at boot.

-The server should now automatically update the game via SteamCMD and then start the Game Server.
+The script should automatically update the game via SteamCMD and then start the Game Server executable.

 References:
 - https://github.com/StunlockStudios/vrising-dedicated-server-instructions